 Lita Tirak leads SJN's Story Fellowship program, oversees the Story Tracker database, and the curation of stories.
 In 2016, she received her Ph.D. in American Studies from the College of William and Mary in Williamsburg, VA.
 While at the College, she taught university-level seminars in visual culture, served as Research Assistant for Swem Library, and was the Assistant Director of the Global Film Festival.
 Previously, she worked at George Eastman Museum in Rochester, NY, where she performed research roles in the Departments of Photograph Conservation, Education, and Development.
 Lita is a researcher, writer, curator, and creative problem-solver, interested in sharing the bright ideas found in SJN’s stories.

-Email me with you questions about the Story Fellowship, our Story Tracker database, or story submission criteria.
+Email me with your questions about the Story Fellowship, our Story Tracker database, or story submission criteria.

-Email me about solutions journalism trainings and newsroom partnerships in the Mountain West.
+Email me about solutions journalism trainings and newsroom partnerships in the New England states.

 Elizabeth Tompkins comes to SJN with a dual background in the social sciences and print and digital media.
 She has previously worked in research and communications for a variety of international organizations, including Ashoka, the Institute for Security and Development Policy, and documentary film company Momentofilm.
 She holds a B.A. in Psychology and Literary & Cultural Studies from the College of William & Mary, and an M.A. in Peace and Conflict Studies from Uppsala University.

 Email me about case studies, curriculum, the impact of solutions journalism and SJN's work, and questions about our website (including bug alerts).